objcio/articles/2014-08-11-dependency-injection.md

         return currentReminderId;
     }

-Again, this may look odd—and again, remember that `NSUserDefaults` may not quite fit every example.
+Again, this may look odd — and again, remember that `NSUserDefaults` may not quite fit every example.
 But an `NSDate` parameter would fit well with method injection.
 (More on this below when we discuss the benefits of each form.)

 ### Ambient Context